aliyusifov99/poland_house_price_prediction/project_structure.md

 ## Project structure
+### csv/
+Contains all csv files used in the project

 ### data/
-Contains all data files used in the project.
+Contains data files that was merged from csvs used in the project.
 The raw data folder holds the original data files, while the processed data folder contains cleaned and preprocessed files.

 ### notebooks/
 Contains Jupyter notebooks for different stages of the project: